 Canada's road to nationhood was part of a general 19th century trend toward the creation of nation states.
 Aside from England and France which had long been distinct countries, most of Europe was made up of small states and districts.
 The German states weathered revolutions in 1848 to grow under Bismarck into a united Germany in 1871 and Italy gradually became unified during these years, too, while Austria and Hungary were also forming countries out of the old Austrian Empire.

-The railroad was particularly important in Canada's development and many of the people who promoted railroad expansion were supporters of Confederation.
+The railway was particularly important in Canada's development and many of the people who promoted railway expansion were supporters of Confederation.

 Although the average homesteader in Canada West, or the fisherman in Nova Scotia might not care one way or the other about federal union, the political movers and shakers and their industrialist friends had a vision which they hoped would help business and prosperity while, not incidentally, creating a new nation.